brendanartley/Analytics-Report-Generator/README.md

 See more about the NHL API here --> [NHL Api Docs](https://gitlab.com/dword4/nhlapi/-/blob/master/stats-api.md#configurations)

-Asynchronous requests basically send requests in parallel to reduce the time spent waiting for data to be sent from the server.
+Asynchronous requests send requests in parallel to reduce the time spent waiting for data to be sent from the server.
 That being said, doing large-scale requests in parallel can create server lag, so I performed these requests in batches of 100 to reduce server strain.

 For each batch, the API returns data in a JSON format and I used a context manager to write this to disk.